ninad4290/ninad4290/README.md

 🤔 I’m looking for help with web development, front end and back end
 <br>

-💬 I am interested in learning React js and Machine Learning using NumPy.
+💬 I am interested in learning React js and Machine Learning.
 <br>

 💡 I’m looking for co-op opportunities and engineering internships for Fall 2023.